top of page

 Our Approach

-A public health approach provides a framework to help us understand and respond effectively to serious violence across Leicester, Leicestershire and Rutland.
-The VRN partnership has embedded the public health approach within our principles and processes, and we routinely follow the World Health Organisation’s four step process when designing services and interventions aimed at preventing violence, as shown below.
+We take a public health approach to preventing and reducing serious violence and this is embedded within our principles and processes.
+We routinely follow the World Health Organisation’s four step process when designing services and interventions aimed at preventing violence.
+The diagram below explains the public health approach and the four-step process we consistently follow:

 What is our serious violence problem and what is causing it?